cruelscript/trees/README.md

+# Trees

+Here are some implementation of different trees in C++ and Python.

+### General Tree

+Naive implementation of a basic concept of a tree as a data structure.

+### Binary Search Tree

-# Binary Search Tree
+#### Python Implementation of a Binary Search Tree

+Implemented these features:

+- All-order traversals
+- Min and Max element in a tree
+- Binary Search in a tree
+- Sum of all elements
+- Build a reverse tree

-Implementation of a template class BinarySearchTree
+#### C++ Implementation of a template class BinarySearchTree

 1. Node of the tree contains these elements:
   - ```key_``` - value of the Node